 Police practices gained national notoriety this summer in the wake of the killings of George Floyd and Breonna Taylor.
 But for those of us paying attention, we know that indefensible police violence against people of color is hardly new.
 And since this summer, Ohio has seen others tragically killed at the hands of the police allegedly charged to protect us.
 It is clear that police have always been, and will remain, state-sanctioned vehicles of violence empowered to take away the freedom and lives of people of color, until change is demanded and implemented.
 In support of such change, the ACLU of Ohio has decided to create toolkits to help make police contracts more accessible, in the hope that those who took to the streets can continue to assert pressure during the typically obscure negotiation process.

 According to a 2018 University of Oxford study, the protections provided for in police union contracts and the astounding levels of police violence in the United States are directly and positively correlated.
 Police union contracts often serve to protect police officers and help conceal abuses of power, and therefore work against the interests of our communities.
 While community members are directly impacted by decisions made during police union contract negotiations, the community itself rarely has any say or the ability to place pressure during these negotiations.
-Unfortunately, it often feels like that is by design.

 With pro bono support, we created a police contract negotiation toolkit for Columbus.
 This toolkit includes:

 - An explanation guide to outline what the different provisions mean;

 - An FAQ about the collective bargaining process and the Columbus CBA more specifically, which includes answers to some pressing legal questions; and

 - An FAQ about key players in Columbus, which describes who has what power.